Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/request-catalog.md

 * Analyst Assignment

 ### Support Staff Only Catalog Items
-When a support person begins the steps of raising a request, they will start by clicking on the `Raise New` option or select a particular type of request, such as an incident, or service request.
+When a support person begins the steps of raising a request, they will start by clicking on the `Raise New` option or selecting a particular type of request, such as an incident, or service request.
 Each of these will run its own capture script.
 Within any of these capture scripts the Service Details form may be included.
 It is this Service Details form that displays the Request Catalog for each Service.
 If one of these Catalog Items is selected, a new Progressive Capture Script will be launched.

 It is possible that some of the information collected in the initial Capture Script will be relevant to the Catalog Model's specific Capture Script.
 In order to maintain this information between the two Capture Scripts, the same Capture forms must be included in both scripts.
-For example if you use the Customer Search form in the initial Progressive Capture, and you want retain the selected customer in the next script, the next script must also include the Customer Search form.
-If information collected in the initial script is no longer relevant to the Catalog Item, simple leave that form out of the Catalog Item script.
+For example if you use the Customer Search form in the initial Progressive Capture, and you want to retain the selected customer in the next script, the next script must also include the Customer Search form.
+If information collected in the initial script is no longer relevant to the Catalog Item, simply leave that form out of the Catalog Item script.

 ### Shared Catalog Items
 In some cases you may be able to use the same Catalog Item in both the Portal and the for the Support Staff.
-Using the considerations mentioned in the previous two sections, you can build a progressive capture script that lets you include Support specific forms which are skipped and not visible in the portals, but they can be added to retain information that the support person needs.
+Using the considerations mentioned in the previous two sections, you can build a progressive capture script that lets you include Support specific forms that are skipped and not visible in the portals, but they can be added to retain information that the support person needs.

 ## Language
 If you are working in a multilingual environment you can publish each catalog model in a number of different languages.
 Any user that has a matching language set against their profile will see this in their preferred language.